-Government Home Renovation Loans
+Learn About Government Home Renovation Loans

 Some home renovation loans are offered, secured or backed by the U.S. federal government.
 Government-backed loans make it easier for lenders to provide funds to an array of applicants, even those with poor credit.
 If the borrower stops paying the loan, the government pays the remaining balance to the lender.

 One of the best home improvement loans backed by the government is the 203k loan.
 The FHA 203k loan is provided by the Federal Housing Authority and the U.S. Department of Housing and Urban Development (HUD).
 To qualify, borrowers (and the house in question) must meet certain criteria:

 - Cost of rehabilitation must be at least $5,000

 - Total value of the home must fall within FHA mortgage limits for the area

 - Borrower’s credit score must be at least 620